 Your HVAC system probably has a furnace (or heat pump) responsible for creating hot air, an air conditioner for creating cold air, and an air handler (blower fan) for moving that temperature-controlled air around.
 Your thermostat coordinates these functions.

 Back in the old days, if you had a temperature imbalance, or wanted to save energy by only heating the part of the house that you were using, you either ran around your home manually closing off air vents or you installed another zone.
-Zones are simply different areas of your home, each controlled by separate thermostats, though creating multiple zones takes a lot more than adding a second thermostat.
+Zones are simply different areas of your home, each controlled by separate thermostats--though creating multiple zones takes a lot more than adding a second thermostat.

-In addition to leveraging a second or third thermostat, zoning works by adding a zone controller and several duct dampers.
-The thermostats are wired to the zone controller, which manages the distribution of air based on whether one, the other, or all of the thermostats call for hot or cold air.
+In addition to leveraging a second or third thermostat, zoning works by adding a zoning board/controller and several duct dampers.
+The thermostats are wired to the zoning board, which manages the distribution of air based on whether one, the other, or all of the thermostats call for hot or cold air.
 If the thermostats compete–such as one calling for heat and one for AC–the last one to ask wins out.

-The zone controller is also responsible for controlling the duct dampers.
-Dampers are baffles controlled by electric motors that permit or block airflow inside the ductwork.
-Sounds similar to Smart Vents, we know, but unlike Smart Vents, dampers are invasive, meaning they are installed inside of your ducts, rather than at the supply vents.
+The zoning board is also responsible for controlling the duct dampers.
+Dampers are baffles controlled by electric motors that permit or block airflow inside the duct-work.
+Sounds similar to Smart Zoning, we know, but unlike Smart Zoning, dampers are invasive, meaning they are installed inside of your ducts, rather than at the supply vents.
 Yes, this means tearing open your wall/ceiling and then patching/repainting to install every single damper.
 If a zone is not calling for heat or AC, the baffles are closed.
 Some zoning systems have pressure bypasses, such as when there are many zones and too much of the airflow might be restricted--but most don’t.
 Here’s a diagram depicting a typical zoned HVAC system.

-Zone systems can get the job done if you are living with temperature imbalances.
-That said, they are technologically stale by several decades yet also quite expensive.
-The average zoning system costs between $3,000 and $8,000, including the cost of labor to install them.
-That’s where Smart Vents come in.
+Zoning systems can get the job done if you are living with temperature imbalances.
+That said, most zoning systems are technologically stale by several decades yet also quite expensive.
+The average traditional zoning system costs between $3,000 and $8,000, including the cost of labor to install them.

-Smart Vents take the concept of traditional zoning and bring it to the 21st century.
-Where traditional zoning systems divide a home into two or three zones based on floors of the home, a Smart Vent System lets you turn each room in your home into independently controlled zones.
-You’re more likely to be able to identify a room or two in your whole house that you aren’t using or that have temperate imbalances, rather than an entire static group of rooms.
+Smart Zoning takes the concept of traditional zoning and brings it to the modern era.
+Where traditional zoning systems divide a home into two or three zones based on floors of the home, Keen Zoning lets you turn each room in your home into independently controlled zones.
+You’re more likely to be able to identify a room or two in your whole house that you aren’t using or that have temperature imbalances, rather than an entire static group of rooms.
 As a result, your system can run less and you could see savings of up to 25% on your energy bill.

-Here’s a table we put together comparing Smart Vent Systems to traditional HVAC zoning systems:
+Here’s a table we put together comparing Smart Zoning to traditional HVAC zoning systems: